AnnouncementsMatrixEventsFunnyVideosMusicAncapsTechnologyEconomicsPrivacyGIFSCringeAnarchyFilmPicsThemesIdeas4MatrixAskMatrixHelpTop Subs

 Personally I switched to Ratpoison because it's entirely distraction-free.
 It also works with frames, but there are no tabs.
 Every window is assigned a number and I have to press the prefix key and then the number for that window to appear.
 With a special command I can get a list of all the windows in the current group along with their numbers.
 Basically it's GNU Screen but for Xorg.
 It's less convenient than Notion let's say but that's the point, at least for me (I'm probably alone in that).
 But I really love the feel of it.
 If you want to go down this route I recommend Stumpwm which is the continuation of it.
 I chose Ratpoison because I had trouble making my panel appear at the bottom of the screen in Stumpwm.
 Please let me know what you choose and whether or not you like it.

 Part of what made me think about this is I discovered there is a difference between ChromeOS's chrome browser and Linux Brave or even Linux Chrome.
-Apparently F11 mode doesn't support top bumping to show tabs on Linux.
+I just found out F11 mode doesn't support top bumping to show tabs on Linux.
 I also added top bumping to my xfce panel which is working well.
 But it makes me question, if both were working what would happen when I bump the top.
 Which ones would expand?
 Then I'm realizing for the zoomed in focus theme I'm going for my terminal emulator needs bump tabs as well.
 Everything needs bump tabs.

 Firefags will hide the tabs by default if you go into fullscreen.
 You may also like the kiosk mode of browsers although it's hardcore since it doesn't provide any way of viewing your other tabs I know that isn't what you mean.
 The new Firefags also lets you put the tabs in a sidebar where they are only a favicon each so no title, and for Chrome there's an extension called Small Tabs which does the same.